-Acute Bronchitis is the less severe of the two types of bronchitis.
+Acute bronchitis is the less severe of the 2 types of bronchitis.
 It is often caused by the same viruses that cause colds and flu and patients can typically overcome it within a few days of treatment.
 It can be extremely contagious, easily passing through the air or by physical contact, whether by kissing someone hello or shaking unwashed hands.

 While there isn’t a guaranteed way to completely avoid ever getting bronchitis, there are a few things you can do to give you the best chance at not coming down with the condition.
 This includes treating the simple cold before It gets worse, quit smoking, avoid irritants, wash your hands often, get the flu shot and avoid others who are suffering from acute bronchitis.

-If you have been diagnosed with chronic bronchitis, Cellular Therapy at the Lung Health Institute may provide you with some relief from the condition’s symptoms.
+If you have been diagnosed with chronic bronchitis, cellular therapy at Lung Health Institute may provide you with some relief from the condition’s symptoms.
 Our minimally invasive outpatient procedure uses patients’ own cells to naturally promote healing and reduce inflammation in their lungs.
-Take the next step to find relief.
-Contact Lung Health Institute today for more information or to schedule a free consultation at 855-882-1292.
+Contact Lung Health Institute today for more information or to schedule a free consultation at 888-745-6697.